 Individuals who volunteer their time to a transit agency should be covered under an insurance policy.
 Insurance for volunteers becomes important if a volunteer is not covered by worker's compensation or if she/he injures another individual and is not covered by a personal automobile or liability policy.
+If a volunteer is driving an agency vehicle and is involved in an accident, the vehicle's insurance policy will cover.
+Refer to your insurance representative for additional details and requirements.

-Risk Retention Pool
+11.7.7 Risk Retention Pool

 Risk retention pools are based upon the cooperative effort of multiple transit agencies.
 Essentially, transit agencies form a group where each participant contributes to a fund that pays for the losses of any of the partners.
 During the early years of formation, participants contribute to both a general fund and a capital fund.
-When the capital fund is valued at a level that can cover the anticipated losses, then the premium is reduced and the losses can be paid from both yearly premiums and the capital fund.
+When the capital fund is valued at a level that can cover the anticipated losses, then the premium is reduced, and the losses can be paid from both yearly premiums and the capital fund.
 As with liability coverage, losses are paid up to a certain specified amount and excess insurance is purchased to cover the losses that exceed that level.
 If losses are particularly high for one year, members may be assessed an additional fee to cover those expenses.
 Participants in a risk retention pool must be willing to make a minimum time commitment, usually five years, and must also be responsible for the administrative/management functions.

-Program Monitoring and Review
+11.7.8 Program Monitoring and Review